Jump to:

 It’s one of the few split-screen multiplayer games that’s still in my regular rotation years later.
 Whether you’re going for Grand Champ or just scoring own goals for laughs, Rocket League never gets old.

-13. Call of Duty: Modern Warfare II [Best Tactical Cooperative Shooter]
+14. Call of Duty: Modern Warfare II [Best Split-Screen FPS for Duos]

 Call of Duty: Modern Warfare II - Best Tactical Cooperative Shooter